 Please note that we don’t offer a fresh grass analysis service.
 In our experience, unless the grass can be frozen at the time of sampling, the deterioration whilst it is transported to the lab means that the results are not very accurate.

 Special Offer – Save £25 when you purchase the full Wet Chemistry Analysis set (Basic, WSC and Starch) with Mineral Analysis – discount automatically applied at checkout

 Special Offer – When you purchase the full Wet Chemistry Analysis set (Basic, WSC and Starch) with Mineral Analysis enter the coupon code FORAGEANALYSIS at checkout to receive a £25 discount

-Results can only give a good approximation of what is in your forage if a good representative sample from your forage is taken in the first instance.
-We suggest taking samples from several bales if practically possible and mixing them together to take the final sample.
+Results can only give a good approximation of what is in your forage if a good representative sample is taken.
+We suggest taking samples from several bales if practically possible and mixing them together to make the final sample.
 As a guide we need approximately ½ a carrier bag sized sample.

 Please allow 2 weeks for the NIR analysis and up to 1 month for all other services.
 At busy times it may take longer.

 Yes- we interpret the results for you in an easy-to-read report that compares your forage to typical UK forage.
-Furthermore once you have your results if you would like to provide us with all of the details about your horse by completing our Feed Advice Form stating that you have received a forage analysis and would like a ration evaluation, we can carry out a full ration evaluation to show you what this forage is contributing to your horse’s requirements.
+Furthermore, if you would like to provide us with all of the details about your horse by completing the Feed Advice Form we can provide you with a personalised diet plan.
+Please note in the form that you have conducted a forage analysis and we will use this information as the basis to the ration – we can show you exactly what your forage is contributing to your horse’s requirements.